 I have spent hours preserving foods through various methods such as dehydrating, canning, freezing, and fermenting but have found that using a freeze dryer to freeze dry foods is my favorite preservation method.
 I have reconstituted many freeze dried foods especially produce and meats, then used them in everyday meals and cooking.
 The other day as I was using some of my freeze dried onions in my cooking I couldn’t help but wonder if freeze dried food was healthy or not?
 After a couple days of research the answer became very clear.

 Freeze dried food is as healthy as it was when the food was fresh.
 Freeze-dried foods maintain 97% of their original nutritional value.
 Freeze drying is one of the best ways to preserve food for long-term storage while maintaining the most nutritional value.
+See if buying your own home freeze dryer is worth it.

 Other food preservation methods, such as canning and dehydrating, use higher temperatures that degrade the nutrition of the food.
 Once rehydrated the food maintains 97% of the nutritional value it had when fresh.
 The biggest loss you will find in nutrients during the freeze drying/rehydrating process is vitamins A, C, and E.